-This approach only works on machines that satisfy the hardware and software requirements of the NVIDIA Docker runtime.
-By contrast, exporting Linux Installed Builds and running them natively will work on any Linux machine that is capable of running the Unreal Editor, irrespective of GPU vendor.
+This approach only works on machines that satisfy the hardware and software requirements for running GPU accelerated Linux containers.
+By contrast, exporting Linux Installed Builds and running them natively will work on any Linux machine that is capable of running the Unreal Editor.

 Because this approach makes use of a bind-mounted X11 socket, an X11 server must be running on the host system.
 Linux distributions that ship with an alternative display server protocol enabled by default (e.g. Wayland) will require additional configuration to enable an X11 user session.

 Development container images must include the X11 runtime libraries in order for the Unreal Engine to recognise the bind-mounted X11 socket.
 If your container images do not include the relevant libraries then the Editor will default to offscreen rendering and no UI windows will be displayed.